-On April 1, 2015, the FASB proposed deferring the effective date by one year to December 15, 2017 for annual reporting periods beginning after that date.
-The FASB also proposed permitting early adoption of the standard, but not before the original effective date of December 15, 2016.
+On July 9, 2015, the FASB voted to defer the effective date by one year to December 15, 2017 for annual reporting periods beginning after that date.
+The FASB also permitted early adoption of the standard, but not before the original effective date of December 15, 2016.
 We are currently evaluating the impact, if any, the adoption of this standard will have on our Consolidated Financial Statements.

 In April 2015, the FASB issued ASU 2015-05, Intangibles - Goodwill and Other - Internal Use Software (Subtopic 350-40): Customer's Accounting for Fees Paid in a Cloud Computing Arrangement.
-ASU 2015-05 provides guidance to customers about whether a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
+ASU 2015-05 provides guidance to customers about whether a cloud computing arrangement includes a software license.
+If a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
 If a cloud computing arrangement as a service contract.
 The guidance will not change GAAP for a customer's accounting for service contracts.
 This guidance is effective for annual and interim periods beginning after December 15, 2015.
 We are currently evaluating the impact, if any, the adoption of this standard will have on our Consolidated Financial Statements.